EricFrancis12/pokemmo-sprite-editor/README.md

 ```
 This will create an executable located at `/build/bin/pokemmo-sprite-editor.exe`.

-## Running the program
+## Usage
 Run the executable to start the program.
 Alternitively, you can run `make run` at the project root.

 ## File and Directories
-On startup, the program will create these files and directories inside of the directory it is currently running in if they do not already exists:
+On startup, the program will create these files and directories inside the directory it's currently running in if they do not already exist:

 ```base